 2 - The Biovès Garden

-Biovès Gardens are in the city center, 5-minute walk from Quality Hotel Menton Méditerranée.
+Biovès Gardens are in the city center, 5-minute walk from Hotel Menton Méditerranée.
 The gardens of Biovès offer 800-meter long stroll between flowered lawns, exotic species or even sculptures and fountains.
 The Biovès gardens are particularly interesting to visit over the Christmas break and during the Lemon Festival where they have a special decoration.
 These beautiful gardens offer a magnificent view of the mountain all year round!Avenue Boyer, 06500 Menton From Monday to Wednesday and Friday from 9:00 am to 6 pm Thursday from 9: 00 am to 8 pm

 Weekend from 9 am to 7 pm